keenlabs/KeenClient-Android-Sample/README.md

 }
 ```

 And finally we send queued events in `onPause`.
-It's important to use the `Async` variant here, because network activity is no allowed on the UI thread:
+It's important to use the `Async` variant here, because network activity is not allowed on the UI thread:

 ```java
 @Override